-Historical Walking Tours are casual self-guided in-town walks past places of heritage significance.
+Our Community Walking Tours are casual self-guided in-town walks past places of heritage significance.
 It’s a great way to get out and experience the heritage architecture and stories within each of the former towns that make up the Municipality of Crowsnest Pass.
 These walks are suitable for persons with mobility limitations.
-Please note that many heritage buildings and sites are privately owned and should be viewed from the street only.
+Please note that most heritage buildings and sites are privately owned and should be viewed from the street only – unless they are interesting shops, restaurants or cafes of course.

-A self-guided historical walking tour is planned for each of the five communities within the Crowsnest Pass.
-The Blairmore tour has been completed, and pamphlets are available at the heritage kiosk on the south side of main street in the centre of Blairmore.
-Frank tour pamphlets are available year-round at the Allied Arts Gallery in Frank.
-Bellevue tour pamphlets can be obtained during the annual Doors Open and Heritage Festival at locations advertised within the Events Calendar.
-Coleman tour pamphlets are not yet available, although a guided tour of the Coleman National Historic Site can be arranged in advance through the Crowsnest Museum.
-Hillcrest has not yet had its tour developed.
+A self-guided walking tour pamphlet and map is available for each of the five communities within the Crowsnest Pass.
+Look for the downtown heritage kiosk in each community where you will find a pamphlet-holder, except for Frank where the pamphlet is available at the Allied Arts Gallery (open year round, and also worth visiting).
+Pamphlets are also available during the annual Doors Open and Heritage Festival at locations advertised within the Events Calendar.
+A guided tour of the Coleman National Historic Site can be arranged in advance through the Crowsnest Museum.

-For Hillcrest and Coleman, visitors can utilize portions of the Heritage Driving Tour map – just use the appropriate town map component as a walking tour.
+Visitors can also utilize portions of the Heritage Driving Tour map – just use the appropriate town map component as a walking tour.

 For longer outings you can select from a number of Heritage Trails.